MaybeCarter/plex-wiki/README.md

 Plex also has a shuffle button!
 You can shuffle TV shows, collections, or if you're feeling brave, you can even shuffle the entire library.

 ## FAQs
-- Thanks for letting me access your Plex server!
-Can I pay you for your generosity?
-    > **No.** Please don't.
-Selling access to a Plex server is strictly against Plex's terms of service and could get my whole server shut down.
-Don't be the person to ruin it for everyone.
-If you want to support Plex, you can [purchase Plex Pass](https://www.plex.tv/plex-pass/), which will get you features like Skip Intro/Credits, download to mobile, and extra content like cast interviews and deleted scenes.
 - I keep seeing the word "Hyperdrive."
 What's that?
     > I love _Star Wars_, and I love a naming convention.
 All of my devices  are named after people, places, and things from the _Star Wars_ universe.
 Hyperdrive is the name of the Mac mini running Plex Server, so you might see that name from time to time.
 - I requested a movie a while ago, but it's still not available on Plex.
 Why not?